muan/site/_posts/2023-10-04-emoji-code.md

 To all the lovelies at Slack, I don't mean to pick on you all.
 You just got too popular and people start to attribute things to you.
 So I aim to set some records straight.

 - What is Emoji?
-- Slack custom _emoji_ are not Emoji.
+- Slack custom "emoji" are not Emoji.
 - Slack did not invent `:emoji_code:`.

 ## What is Emoji?